Conreality/conreality-wiki/Difficulty.md

 * At the very highest difficulty levels, decrease the risk-aversion factor of the robots, enabling motion planning of trajectories that have a higher risk of failure and even potential damage to equipment.

+  * One parameter that can be adjusted is the proportional gain (K_p) in the PD or PID control loops.
+By increasing K_p, we make the system more "springy"--it can overshoot its desired state (e.g., trajectory) by a larger margin, but it will reach the desired state quicker.